Peer-Reviewed Journal Articles

 * SCP Best Competitive Paper Award Finalist, 2019

-Zhang, Shirley, Abigail B. Sussman and Chris Hsee.
+Zhang, Shirley, Abigail B. Sussman and Christopher Hsee.
 The Expediting Effect: When Interest Rate Changes Lead to Faster Payment of Debt (revise and resubmit, Journal of Public Policy and Marketing)

 Hirshman, Samuel, and Abigail B. Sussman.
 More than the Minimum: Minimum Requirements Lead to Excess Dispersion in Allocation Decisions